vistle/vistle/lib/vistle/insitu/catalyst2/README.md

 usage:

-In the simulation code send conduit node with vistle conection details in catalyst_initialize.
+In the simulation code send conduit node with vistle connection details in catalyst_initialize.
 An example node can be found in vistleCatalystConfig.yaml.
 With the "catalyst/mpi_comm" node the mpi communicator can be passed to Vistle.